FelipeTriana/SpringBootApp-Market/README.md

  - They save too much code and implementation time.
  - They are operations in the database where we will not have to write code.
  - Repositories of Spring Data:
-  - CrudRepository
+  1. CrudRepository (Operations of crud)
-  - PagingAndSortingRepository
+  2. PagingAndSortingRepository
-  - JPARepository
+  3. JPARepository